darrellpratt/whitepapers/2014/DockerAssesment.md

-# An assessment of the Docker micro container
+# An Assessment of the Docker Micro Container

 > Darrell Pratt, Architect Leader, GBS